HOLISMOKES -- II. Identifying galaxy-scale strong gravitational lenses in Pan-STARRS using convolutional neural networks: Systematic search of strong lenses

 The evolution of the training and validation loss for the network with optimized hyperparameters is shown in Fig.~\ref{fig:training}, until epoch 47 which corresponds to the lowest validation loss.
 The gap between both curves (generalization gap) is small, showing that the model predictions do not deteriorate much on new data with similar properties as the training set.
-The final network performances are characterized with the test set which was not seen during training and validation and contains about 54\,000 entries.
-In Fig.~\ref{fig:testing}, we show the model probability predictions for all lens and non-lens examples in the test set.
+The final network performances were characterized with the test set which was not seen during training and validation and contains about 54\,000 entries.
+In Fig.~\ref{fig:testing}, we show the model probability predictions for all lens and nonlens examples in the test set.
 Lenses dominate the distribution for $p_{\rm CNN} > 0.6$.
-The model reaches 94.2\% accuracy, 93.1\% purity and 95.5\% completeness on this set suggesting good pattern recognition abilities on new images\footnote{Accuracy is defined as the sum of true positives and true negatives over the total number of systems (lenses + non-lenses), and purity is defined as the number of lenses correctly identified with $p_{\rm CNN}>0.5$ over the number of systems with $p_{\rm CNN}>0.5$.}.
-In addition, the Receiver Operating Characteristic (ROC) curve in Fig.~\ref{fig:roc} illustrates the relation between the true positive rate (TPR, the number of lenses correctly identified over the total number of lenses) and the false positive rate (FPR, the number of non-lenses identified as lenses over the total number of non-lenses) in our trained model.
-The curve is obtained by varying the network probability threshold for lens identification in the range $[0,1]$, and an ideal network would correspond to an area under curve (AUC) of 1.
+The model reaches 94.2\% accuracy, 93.1\% purity and 95.5\% completeness on this set suggesting good pattern recognition abilities on new images\footnote{Accuracy was defined as the sum of true positives and true negatives over the total number of systems (lenses + nonlenses), and purity was defined as the number of lenses correctly identified with $p_{\rm CNN}>0.5$ over the number of systems with $p_{\rm CNN}>0.5$.}.
+In addition, the Receiver Operating Characteristic (ROC) curve in Fig.~\ref{fig:roc} illustrates the relation between the true positive rate (TPR, the number of lenses correctly identified over the total number of lenses) and the false positive rate (FPR, the number of nonlenses identified as lenses over the total number of nonlenses) in our trained model.
+The curve was obtained by varying the network probability threshold for lens identification in the range $[0,1]$, and an ideal network would correspond to an area under curve (AUC) of 1.
 Our CNN gives ${\rm AUC} = 0.985$, and can correctly identify 95.5\% of lenses in the test set with a FPR of 7.1\% using $p_{\rm CNN} > 0.5$, or 77.0\% of lenses in the test set with a FPR of 0.8\% using $p_{\rm CNN} > 0.9$.

-After optimizing hyperparameters and quantifying the performance of the network on the test set, we train a final CNN with the complete data set of 180\,000 labelled images and we fix the resulting model parameters to classify the 1\,050\,207 galaxies with $p_{\rm cat} > 0.5$.
+After optimizing hyperparameters and quantifying the performance of the network on the test set, we trained a final CNN with the complete data set of 180\,000 labeled images and we fixed the resulting model parameters to classify the 1\,050\,207 galaxies with $p_{\rm cat} > 0.5$.